khaled-300/desafio-Mottu/README.md

 docker-compose --version
 ```

-Navigate to the project directory: Open your terminal and navigate to the root directory of your `src` folder where the `docker-compose.yml` file resides.
+Navigate to the project directory: Open your terminal and navigate to the directory of name `src` folder where the `docker-compose.yml` file resides.

 ## Build and start the services: